Welcome to Writing in the Sciences (WITS)

 Project Team

-Dr. Sarah Gibbons and Dr. Jodie Salter are two of the co-PIs on the grant and lead content creators and web developers for the WITS Online project.
+Dr. Sarah Gibbons and Dr. Jodie Salter, Writing Specialists at the University of Guelph, are two of the co-PIs on the NSERC development grant and are the lead content creators and web developers for this WITS online project.

 Acknowledgments